Juan de Acuña, 1st Marquess of Casa Fuerte: As viceroy

-He made his solemn entry into Mexico City and took up his positions on October 15, 1722.
+Acuña made his solemn entry into Mexico City and took up his positions on October 15, 1722.
 He was well liked by the people of New Spain, not only because he was a criollo, but also because he chose his officials with more regard for their abilities than for their influence.

-He found a nearly empty treasury and a great public debt, and it was necessary that he pay special attention to the finances of the colony.
+Acuña found a nearly empty treasury and a great public debt, and it was necessary that he pay special attention to the finances of the colony.
 He was able to augment the rents due the treasury by about one million pesos annually, to eight million pesos a year.

-He pacified completely the region of Nayar, sending an armed expedition there under Juan Flores de San Pedro and establishing colonies.
+Acuña also pacified completely the region of Nayar, sending an armed expedition there under Juan Flores de San Pedro and establishing colonies.
 He also established a cannon foundry in Orizaba (Veracruz) to arm the ports and the coast guard.
 He improved the drainage in the mines in Pachuca (Hidalgo), allowing more veins of ore to be worked.

-The English were again exploiting the precious woods of the region, in Yucatan and Belize.
-A Spanish privateer seized an English sloop and frigate carrying logwood off Cape Catoche, Yucatan (now in Quintana Roo).
-Acuña y Manrique sent an armed expedition consisting of two pirogues of war, one galleon and 300 men to dislodge the English.
-However, upon arrival the Spanish discovered that the English were numerous and well armed, with 800 men and large warships.
-The Spanish expedition was not successful.
-Parallel diplomatic negotiations also came to nothing.
-The viceroy let the matter drop, preferring to concentrate on things over which he had control.
-These included the garrisons at San Juan de Ulúa, Isla del Carmen, Veracruz, and the bays of Espíritu Santo and Pensacola.